-Recovering contacts from the damaged Address Book file (WAB file).
+How to recover contacts from the damaged Address Book file (WAB file)

 Tip: To view the contents of the VCF file, double-click it.

-Recovering contacts from a formatted or damaged disk.
+How to recover contacts from a formatted or damaged disk

-Importing extracted VCF files back to Address Book.
+How to import saved VCF files back to Outlook Express Address Book

 In Windows 2000/XP